Highly rated local moving companies for Atlanta to Colorado Springs moves

 - Colorado Springs is considered to be safer than Atlanta with a safety index of 58.06 vs Atlanta’s 35.77.

-- Air quality in Colorado Springs is moderate, and in Atlanta it's moderate.
+- Air quality in Colorado Springs is Moderate, and in Atlanta it’s Moderate.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Colorado moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Colorado, visit the state’s public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Colorado Springs.
+- Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Colorado Springs.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
-Under this option, the mover's responsibility is capped at 60 cents per pound per article.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
+Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
-If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.
+If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.

 Where to live in Colorado Springs